-Wix does an incredible job of mirroring their customers in their landing page by using photos of people in their work space and adding their name and occupation.
+Wix does an incredible job of mirroring its customers in its landing page by using photos of people in their workspace and adding their name and occupation.
 Though these are clearly professional photos, by giving them names they’ve made them accessible and real, thus increase likability.

 People like the idea of buying things that are rare or hard to come by.
 If something is marketed as a “limited time offer” people will rush to buy it as they will feel a sense of urgency and fear of loss.
 Scarcity all boils down to- “get something before you lose it forever”.

 This happens because of a well known cognitive bias called “Loss Aversion” which states that people would prefer avoiding losses to acquiring gains.
 Losing something hurts us more than the pleasure of gaining something.
 Which is why scarcity works.

 Another part of scarcity is status.
 This is very important to a lot of people – they want to be admired by their peers.
 Labeling your product or offering as one-of-a-kind and giving it a time cap (“only 5 spots left”) will increase its desirability and as a result increase conversions tremendously.
 If will value a product much more if it’s a once in a lifetime type of product than if it’s a commodity.